 Plus, I figure the same menu for Thanksgiving will work just as well for Christmas.
 And Easter.
 And the Memorial Day.
 And Fridays.

-Another bonus?
+And another bonus?
 Not only does this recipe bake up perfectly, but your whole house will smell holiday amazing while the muffins bake.

 So, what about you?
 Do you have any big holiday plans, or must-have foods?